Prediction Suboptimality of the Lasso in Sparse Linear Regression: Discussion and Possible Extensions

 \paragraph{Extensions to \(\ell_{1}\)-based methods.} The analysis developed in this paper is not specific to the classical Lasso, but depends more broadly on structural features shared by \(\ell_{1}\)-based procedures.
 At a high level, the extension follows the same general template: identify an intrinsic active or equicorrelation-type set induced by the regularization, perform the refitting step on this set, and derive a prediction dominance inequality from the definition of the second step, after which the main DMSE framework can be applied on the resulting intrinsic set.

-This perspective is expected to extend, at least formally, to other \(\ell_{1}\)-based methods such as the Dantzig selector \citep{candes2007dantzig} and the Adaptive Lasso \citep{zou2006adaptive}.
+This perspective is expected to extend, at least formally, to other \(\ell_{1}\)-based methods such as the Dantzig selector \cite{candes2007dantzig} and the Adaptive Lasso \cite{zou2006adaptive}.
 For the Dantzig selector, one may analogously introduce an intrinsic active set associated with the constraint structure, while for the Adaptive Lasso with fixed weights, the same geometric decomposition can be adapted to the weighted \(\ell_{1}\) setting, leading to a corresponding equicorrelation-type structure.
 A complete extension to these methods, especially for a precise DMSE analysis, requires additional technical developments and is therefore left for future work.
-Next, we discuss extensions to martingale noise structures. \paragraph{Martingale noise.} The results of this paper do not fundamentally rely on independence or Gaussianity of the noise.
-In particular, the framework also accommodates martingale difference noise under suitable moment or conditional variance assumptions.
-Consider the fixed-design linear regression model \(y_i = x_i^\top \beta_0 + \varepsilon_i\), \(i=1,\dots,n\), where \(X \in \mathbb{R}^{n\times p}\) is deterministic with normalized columns \(\|X_j\|_2^2 = n\) for all \(j=1,\dots,p\), and \((\varepsilon_i,\mathcal F_i)_{i=1}^n\) is a martingale difference sequence satisfying \(\mathbb E(\varepsilon_i \mid \mathcal F_{i-1}) = 0\) and \(\mathbb E(\varepsilon_i^2 \mid \mathcal F_{i-1}) \le \sigma^2\) almost surely.
-Assume further that the design obeys a mild regularity condition such as \(\max_{i,j}|x_{ij}| \le K\).
-Then, for any index set \(T\) and each \(j \in T\),
+Next, we discuss extensions to martingale noise structures.